 In this “Romance Is A Bonus Book” review, I’ll go over its synopsis and many more points to help you figure out whether you should watch it or not.

-I think this is where the biggest issue lies, to some the story was heartwarming to others it was boring, and with all honesty, I don’t blame either sides because they both make sense.
+I think this is where the biggest issue with “Romance Is A Bonus Book” lies, to some the story was heartwarming to others it was boring, and with all honesty, I don’t blame either side because they both make sense.

 Throughout the course of the drama, they develop from friends to lovers.

 Let’s talk about the writer of this drama Jung Hyun Jung.

 Writer Jung Hyun Jung also wrote “I Need Romance 1, 2 & 3.”
 What I like about her scripts is how beautiful and easy to quote they are, she is philosophical.
 This means that she writes beautifully, the characters in her dramas always have interesting deep conversations.